 (5.12a), A Fine Line (5.12b) and Survivor (5.13c).

 There's no two ways about it, the approaches are LONG!
 Either hike from the dirt roads to the south of the peak or from the Uncle Willy's parking area.
 Allow 1.5 - 2 hours for the approach.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Queen Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Queen Mountain:

 Featured Route For Queen Mountain

 The Bloodline 5.12a 7a+ 25 VIII+ 25 E5 6a California

 Begin at the same spot as for Red Cross (5.12a) and clip the first bolt for that route.
 Traverse left past two more bolts until reaching the base of the left-slanting seam.
 One more bolt and a piton are at the base of the seam (11c to this point).
 Brilliant climbing on exquisite rock exists to the top.
 You will encounter a distinct crux (12) half way up the seam where a fixed #1 camalot is located.
 An ancient cactus is located on the ledge where the route ends.
 Maneuvering around the p...[more]
 Browse More Classics in California